download

 The Italian driver counts on the excellent electronic starting system developed by Renault.

-"Barrichello should also shoot well because he has a light car.
-The gap to Schumacher can only be explained in this way: Rubens has less petrol".
+"Barrichello should start well because he has a light car.
+The gap to Schumacher can only be explained in this way: Rubens has less fuel".

 fotor_2023-6-1_12_43_18.jpeg

 "Of course it's tough this time because I start very far behind.
-I'm not surprised by the Williams' performance, but it was worse for me than I expected.
-We'll try to make the most of our chances and I'm sure we will.
+I'm not surprised by Williams' performance, but it was worse for me than I expected.
+We'll try to make the most out of our chances and I'm sure we will.
 Pressure on me?
-There is as there always is.
+There is, as always.
 It's our opponents who have to worry, as I continue to be at the top of the World Championship standings.
 In the end I feel sorry for my brother Ralf, who missed out on pole by just a few thousandths".

 Michael Schumacher confesses that he chose different tyres from Barrichello.

-"He is happy with his choices, I with mine.
+"He is happy with his choices, I am with mine.
 We'll see.
-Our strong point is consistency of performance".
+Our strength is consistency".

-Does this mean that, in the distance, Bridgestones will perform better than Michelin?
+Does this mean that, in the distance, the Bridgestones will perform better than the Michelins?

 "I hope so, but I cannot be sure".